MakisEu/MyTodo/README.md

 # MyTodo
-A ToDo application personlized to fit my needs.
+A ToDo application personlized to fit my needs using the QT Framework.